Prot78/Deep-learning-for-glioblastoma-tumor-volume-segmentation-in-mouse/README.md

 A visual and graphical representation of the FLAIR middlesize_to_large group for “volumes” without and with skull-stripping is reported in the figure below.
 The values expressed by the graphs did not emphasize significant differences between the two cases.
 In addition, MRI images related to good and poor segmented correlation are shown where the manual segmentation area contour is highlighted in green while the automatic in red color.

 ![hello](images/Fig_3.jpg).

+Figure.
+FLAIR “Volumes” full image and “Volumes” skull-stripping representation of segmented image and data analysis for the middle_to_large group.
+A) Example of good and poor accuracy volume image.
+B), C), D) represent respectively test of accuracy (DSC analysis) of single animal FLAIR volume data; test of correlation (Pearson’s coefficient); test of agreement (Bland-Altman).
+E), F), G), represent respectively test of accuracy (DSC analysis) of skull-stripping single animal FLAIR volume data; test of correlation (Pearson’s coefficient); test of agreement (Bland-Altman).
+H) Example of good and poor accuracy skull-stripping volume image.